 Hillside Stone & Garden has a large variety of stack stone which can be used for retaining walls, planters, garden boarders, or firepits.
 These products can be used drystack or mortared.
-No expereicnce is needed when drystacking because it is similar to a puzzle, very easy to backtrack and adjust when needed to execute your desired look.
-Stack stone, unlike pre-fabircated cement products, will not draw your attention to imperfections since any settling that occurs will just add character to the project.
-Please see the bottom of this page for tips and tricks on building a drystack wall or planter as well as an example of why we recommend stone over concrete....
-Don't make the fake mistake!
+No experience is needed when drystacking because it is similar to a puzzle, very easy to backtrack and adjust to execute your desired look.
+Stack stone, unlike prefabricated cement products, will not draw your attention to imperfections since any settling that occurs will just add character to the project.
+Please see the bottom of this page for tips and tricks on building a drystack wall or planter.

-We carry a varity of wallstone in gold, silver and grey ranging in sizes averaging 2-6".
+We carry a variety of ledgestone in gold, silver and grey ranging in sizes averaging 2-6".
 The average coverage per ton is approximately 45 facial square feet.
 This product is great for creating small retaining walls which can be built freestanding up to about 2 feet and we also carry matching wallstone as well as flagstone for a consistent look to your backyard landscaping.

 The Mini Ledgestone is a smaller version of the above noted Ledgestone, ranging in size from 1-4" providing approximately 60-90 facial square feet per ton and is also available in gold, silver and grey.
 This product works well as a garden boarder.